 One of the most popular and best ways to remember a vacation or trip is through jewelry.
-Jewelry stands out because of its transcendental characteristic.
-Whether a hand-made piece, or a casted precious metal, jewelry holds an intrinsic value that makes for the perfect memento.
+Jewelry stands out because of its transcendental characteristics.
+Whether a hand-made piece or a casted precious metal, jewelry holds an intrinsic value that makes for the perfect memento.
 The top place recommended to buy high-end, unique and original, precious metal jewelry would be at Coquí el Original® in Calle de la Fortaleza, Old San Juan.
-They are best known for their beautifully-designed Coquí Jewelry in both solid 14K yellow gold and sterling silver .925 with diamond accents.
+They are best known for their beautifully designed Coquí Jewelry in both solid 14K yellow gold and sterling silver .925 with diamond accents.
 To provide context, the coquí tree frog is an endemic species to Puerto Rico.
 The coquí sings throughout the night and it is a symbol of pride and joy for all Boricuas (Puerto Ricans).
-Their Coquí Design is elegant, cute, and impeccably-made.
+Their Coquí Design is elegant, cute, and impeccably made.
 Coquí el Original® offers a range of other locally-inspired designs and collections that will also remind you of Puerto Rico.

 Artisanal jewelry is also a major tradition and source of pride in Puerto Rico.
 A very stylish accessory are the coconut-carved earrings that can either be painted or left bare.
 Colored coconut earrings are dipped in acrylic paint and then lacquered, leaving beautiful gradients of color like red-orange, blue-green, and pink-lilac that look like waves over flower and leaf designs.
 If left bare, the color depends on the age of the coconut.
 Beige-colored earrings are of younger coconuts whereas dark ones are mature.
 They are polished for shine and left with their original coconut markings.
 These come in diverse geometric shapes like triangles, circles, narrow rectangles and square stud-earrings.